kunalone/DatabseSwiftWrap/README.md

 Working with this file is easy using its singleton obejct.

+### Setting library
-This method is used to copy database from main applications bundle to doccument diredtory
+The copyDatabseIfNeedeD method is used to copy database from main applications bundle to doccument diredtory
 - parameter dbName: dbName A name of the database to be copied from main bundle
 - parameter ofType: An extension of the db like db,sqlite